aclandmark/PCB111000_UNO_V2/README.md

 PCB111000_1 was a version of PCB11100 designed to plug in to a UNO rather than be a stand-a-lone PCB.
 System code for PCB111000_1 otherwise known as PCB111000_UNO was developed using winAVR.

-I believe that winAVR has largely been replaced by Atmel Studio.
+I believe that winAVR has largely been replaced by Atmel Studio and Arduino.
-PCB111000_UNO is therefore being replaced by PCB111000_UNO_V2 in which all winAVR project work is being transferred to Atmel Studio.
+PCB111000_UNO is therefore being replaced by PCB111000_UNO_V2 in which all winAVR project work is being transferred to these compilers.
 Small changes will be introduced at the same time.
 For examle:
 The rando number generator writes to EEPROM far to frequently resulting in EEPROM burn-out.
 This will be ofset so that burn out takes far longer to occur.